 James M. (“Jim”) Wimberly

-Sr. Vice President, Engineering and Economics
+Sr. Vice President, Engineering and Economics of ESP

 Jim Wimberly is a senior project development professional with more than 35 years of experience developing energy, infrastructure, biomass and agricultural projects around the world.
 He has managed all aspects of projects from inception to start-up, to commercial operations, including project development, engineering design, construction, operations, and business management.
 Mr. Wimberly is a specialist in energy systems (conventional and renewable), economic and financial analyses, energy and natural resources management, project start-ups, and technology development and commercialization.
 He has worked closely with the private sector, government agencies, academia, nonprofit organizations, and the environmental community.